 Stock market volatility is why I prefer investing in real estate over stocks.
 When the value of a stock can lose 30%+ of its value over night, it's really gut wrenching, especially if you have a big position.

 Every so often, the stock market will take a dive when you least expect it.
 When we sense danger, the natural tendency is to run the other way, preferably in a herd for survival.
 As a result, sell-offs often intensify as computer algorithms now join us humans in rushing out of positions.

-As I’ve gotten older, despite much larger absolute dollar swings, I’ve become more sanguine in times of stock market volatility.
+As I've gotten older, despite much larger absolute dollar swings, I've become a little more sanguine in times of stock market volatility.
 However, experiencing a 32% decline in stock values in March 2020 had me paying attention to my net worth allocation again.

 During Times Of Stock Market Volatility

 Stock market volatility often makes people do suboptimal things like day trade their portfolio.
 Here are some things you can due to protect your wealth.

 There is no point saving and investing money if it doesn't have a purpose.
 Once you crystallize the reasons why you're working so hard and taking risk, you'll be able to make more rational decisions.
 You'll also re-motivate yourself to do what's financially best for you and your family.

 - Save enough in after-tax investments to give yourself optionality to do something new.

 - Return at least 2X the risk-free rate of return each year.

 - Save enough to make your child a 529 plan millionaire so she can graduate an independent woman after college all thanks to you.